bdesanctis/bamdam/README.md

 - **MeanLength**: The mean length of the reads assigned to that node or underneath.
 - **ANI**: Average nucleotide identity of the reads assigned to that node or underneath.
 - **AvgReadGC**: Average GC content of the reads assigned to that node or underneath.
-- **AvgRefGC**: Average GC content of the reconstructed reference genomic intervals with mapped reads assigned to that node or underneath.
+- **AvgRefGC**: Average GC content of the reconstructed reference genomic intervals associated to reads assigned to that node or underneath.
 - **UniqueKmers**: The number of unique k-mers in the reads assigned to that node or underneath.
 - **RatioDupKmers**: Another way of thinking about duplicity: 1 minus the ratio of unique k-mers divided by the number of total k-mers.
 Should be close to 0 (equivalent to no duplicated k-mers) unless coverage is high or breadth of coverage is uneven.
 - **TotalAlignments**: Sum of the number of alignments for all the reads assigned to that node or underneath.